 *All elective modules are subject to availability.

-Study LLM Finance Law Online starting September 2022 or January 2023
+Study LLM International Finance Law Online starting September 2024 or October 2024

 Modules are assessed by a three hour unseen written examination or 4,500 word coursework assignment.